-Do you remember when you first laid eyes on your partner?
-Do you remember the first conversation?
-Three of our four children are married.
-I now fondly look back over the first introduction my kids gave me of their now spouses.
-Heather was supposed to be serious with another boy going to her college.
-I still remember being in church one night when my daughter grabbed her Mom and me and said with excitement, "Oh there he is, that's the boy I've been telling you about- the one who sits near me in most of my classes.
+When our daughter Heather was still in college, I remember being in the Campus Church with her one night when she grabbed her mom and me and said with excitement, "Oh, there he is!
+That's the boy I've been telling you about - the one who sits near me in most of my classes.
 He is so funny!"
 I looked at Heather who was casting her gaze in such a manner that was totally different from any look I had ever seen on her face.
 Talk about the look of love!
 They were friends and became much friendlier.
-I have often said the happiest married couples I know started off as friends.
+I have often said the happiest married couples I know, started off as friends.